CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Ablation Study on Inversion-Denoising Timestep Mapping (IDM)

 \section{Ablation Study on Inversion-Denoising Timestep Mapping (IDM)}

-In this section, we present additional experimental results on the effectiveness of the Inversion-Denoising Timestep Mapping (IDM) described in Sec.~\ref{pm:aci}.
+In this section, we present additional experimental results on the effectiveness of the Inversion-Denoising Timestep Mapping (IDM) described in \cref{pm:aci}.
 To validate the benefit of IDM, we compare the case where the mapping function is used (Ours) with the case where it is not used, and we report both qualitative and quantitative results.
 We divide the non-mapping cases into two configurations: (i) the inversion timesteps are fixed to early, mid, or late regions, and the denoising process injects the corresponding fixed cached layers for each timestep; (ii) the inversion timesteps are extracted at all timesteps as in the original setting, but the denoising process injects the cached features only within one fixed region (early, mid, late).
 For clarity, we unify the interpretation of early, mid, and late as follows: early denotes the state with the least injected noise, mid denotes a medium noise level, and late denotes the highest noise level (although, in practice, early denoising timesteps contain high noise and late timesteps contain almost no noise).

-When the inversion timesteps are fixed, Table~\ref{table:sp_idm_1} shows that our IDM-based model (a) achieves the best quantitative performance.
-As illustrated in Fig.~\ref{ab:idm1}, fixing inversion to early, mid, or late produces undesired results: the model generates images that deviate from the input images \(A\) and \(B\) (Fig.~\ref{ab:idm1}~(b), (c)), or produces structurally unstable results with severe artifacts (Fig.~\ref{ab:idm1}~(d)).
+When the inversion timesteps are fixed, \cref{table:sp_idm_1} shows that our IDM-based model (a) achieves the best quantitative performance.
+As illustrated in \cref{ab:idm1}, fixing inversion to early, mid, or late produces undesired results: the model generates images that deviate from the input images \(A\) and \(B\) (\cref{ab:idm1}~(b), (c)), or produces structurally unstable results with severe artifacts (\cref{ab:idm1}~(d)).
 In each case, the red arrows in the figure explicitly indicate the regions where these degradations occur.

-When the denoising timesteps are fixed, Table~\ref{table:sp_idm_2} again shows that the IDM-based model (a) provides the best quantitative results.
-As shown in Fig.~\ref{ab:idm2}, injecting cached features only at early, mid, or late denoising timesteps leads to several issues: overly saturated images (Fig.~\ref{ab:idm2}~(b)) or images that are noticeably blurry or noisy (Fig.~\ref{ab:idm2}~(c), (d)).
+When the denoising timesteps are fixed, \cref{table:sp_idm_2} again shows that the IDM-based model (a) provides the best overall quantitative performance.
+As shown in \cref{ab:idm2}, injecting cached features only at early, mid, or late denoising timesteps leads to several issues: overly saturated images (\cref{ab:idm2}~(b)) or images that are noticeably blurry or noisy (\cref{ab:idm2}~(c), (d)).
 In these cases, the red arrows explicitly indicate the regions corresponding to the undesired artifacts and noise.